- HPV affects a large number of adults.

 Researchers in one 2008 study reported a statistically significant association between certain HPV strains and breastfeeding that caused oral infection of HPV in a child.
 However, two years later, researchers refuted this research and concluded that there isn’t any evidence that you should avoid breastfeeding if you have HPV.

 More recent research also reports that it’s unlikely that HPV passes to a child through breastfeeding.
-Researchers in a 2011 study concluded that the likelihood of a mother passing HPV to her child through breast milk is low.
-And a 2017 study found no evidence of transmission of HPV from mother to child.
+Researchers in a concluded that the likelihood of a mother passing HPV to her child through breast milk is low.
+And a found no evidence of transmission of HPV from mother to child.

 Pros of breastfeeding